utsawk/CarND-Behavioral-Cloning-P3/writeup_template.md

 ### Data Analysis

 I started by using the Udacity provided data and only center images.
 I implemented the LeNet architecture, but did not try tuning it too much when it did not work.
 Next, I used the exact model I trained for the [Traffic Sign Classifier project](https://github.com/utsawk/CarND-Traffic-Sign-Classifier-Project) [2] and immediately saw improvement.
 However, it still did not complete the track.
-Plotting the histogram of the steering angles shows that the given data is biased and and ~0 steering angles dominate.
+Plotting the histogram of the steering angles shows that the given data is biased and ~0 steering angles dominate.
 A model trained on this dataset would have a tendency of predicting ~0 steering angles.
 Also, because the track has more left turns, negative angles are better represented than positive angles.

 ![alt text][image1]